 A client is a person who uses services or is otherwise the target of services or recipient of products.
 A client may be a natural person (private client) or an organisation (organisation client), and an individual person (individual client) or a group of people (group client).
 Clients may include both real clients and potential clients, who together constitute the service provider’s clientele.

 Residency is determined by the legislation of each country.
 In Finland, residency is determined by the Local Register Office and Kela, among others; they apply different legislation to determine residency.
-In general, residency in Finland means permanent residence in the country or residence of over 12 months.
 Based on residency, the Local Register Office register’s the person’s municipality of residence in the Population Information System.
+When deciding the length of person’s residence, Kela evaluates the situation as a whole.
+The determination of residence is affected by, for instance, whether the person is a returnee, whether the person works in Finland for a long period of time or if the person has close family ties to a person who is already resident in Finland.
+Kela can also consider the residence permanent if the person has previously stayed in Finland for a year already.
 In the EU regulation on the coordination of social security systems (883/2004 Article 1 (j)), residence means the place where a person habitually resides.

 Specialised medical care